-The student must complete and submit all of the necessary forms listed above to the Department of Disability Services and the Department of Residential Life.
-Upon receipt of all required information,

-Residence Life will forward the documentation to the appropriate persons for further review and required approval.
+The student must complete and submit all of the necessary forms listed above to the Accessible Education and Resource Center, and the Department of Housing and Residence Life.
+Upon receipt of all required information, Housing and Residence Life will forward the documentation to the appropriate persons for further review and required approval.

-Assistance Animal Request: Disability Services will retain the Assistance Animal Disability & Accommodation Verification form in its files.
+Assistance Animal Request: The OAERC will retain the Assistance Animal Disability & Accommodation Verification form in its files.
 If the request is approved, the Office will sign the Assistance and Service Animal Registration form and forward the remaining original forms to Residence Life for final approval.
-If approved, Residence Life will provide copies of the submitted forms to Disability Services for its files.
+If approved, Housing and and Residence Life will provide copies of the submitted forms to the OAERC for its files.

-Service Animal Request: Disability Services will review the request and return all original forms to Residence Life for final approval.
-If approved, Residence Life will provide copies of the submitted forms to Disability Services for its files.
+Service Animal Request: The OAERC will review the request and return all original forms to Housing and Residence Life for final approval.
+If approved, Housing and Residence Life will provide copies of the submitted forms to the OAERC for its files.

-The Department of Residence Life will provide a decal for the room/apartment door once an animal has been registered.
-The Department of Residence Life reserves the right to relocate any student requesting to have an emotional support animal.
+The Department of Housing and Residence Life will provide a decal for the room/apartment door once an animal has been registered.
+The Department of Housing and Residence Life reserves the right to relocate any student requesting to have an emotional support animal.